zakisal1985-dot/Wplace-BlueMarble/docs/README.md

     <h4>Possessed Mode</h4>
     <a href="" target="_blank"><img alt="Default: Enabled" src="https://img.shields.io/badge/Default-Enabled-lightgreen?style=flat"></a>
     <p>
       In Possessed Mode, Blue Marble will prioritize controling the game over directly interacting with the server.
 For example, assume a situation where Blue Marble is trying to place a pixel.
 However, the tile is not loaded.
 Typically, Blue Marble would make a request to the server to fetch the tile.
 When <b>Possessed Mode</b> is enabled, Blue Marble will teleport the game to the tile, which causes the game to fetch the tile.
 The difference lies in <i>who</i> sends the request to the server.
-When <b>Stealth Mode</b> and <b>Possessed Mode</b> are both enabled, it is harder to detect the userbot since most actions are made through the game, not the userbot.
+When <b>Stealth Mode</b> and <b>Possessed Mode</b> are both enabled, it is harder to detect the userscript since most actions are made through the game, not the userscript.
     </p>
     <h4>Panic Mode</h4>
     <a href="" target="_blank"><img alt="Default: Disabled" src="https://img.shields.io/badge/Default-Disabled-red?style=flat"></a>